matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 - `to`: Bob's Matrix ID.
 Users should only respond to verification requests if they are named in this field.
-Users who are not named in this field and who did not send this event should ignore all other events that have a `m.key.verification` relationship with this event.
+Users who are not named in this field and who did not send this event should ignore all other events that have a `m.reference` relationship with this event.
 - `from_device`: Alice's device ID.
 This is required since some verification methods may use the device IDs as part of the verification process.